lbruton/PreciousMetalInventoryTool/README.md

-# Precious Metals Inventory Tool v3.1.8
+# Precious Metals Inventory Tool v3.1.9

 The Precious Metals Inventory Tool is a comprehensive client-side web application for tracking precious metal investments.
 It's designed to help users manage their silver, gold, platinum, and palladium holdings with detailed financial metrics and enhanced tracking capabilities.

+## 🆕 What's New in v3.1.9
+- **UI Consistency**: Clear Cache button now uses the new `--info` color variable for consistent styling across themes.

-## 🆕 What's New in v3.1.8
+## What's New in v3.1.8
 - **Full Backup System**: "Backup All Data" button creates a timestamped ZIP archive of the entire application state.
 - **Comprehensive Archive**: Includes inventory JSON, settings, spot price history, and exports (CSV, Excel, HTML) with restoration instructions.
 - **Client-Side Processing**: Uses JSZip to generate archives locally so your data never leaves the device.